conordata/myswc/README.md

 The level values should change, as well as the status (from normal to alert!)

-Go also in alert page you should see this record
+* Go also in alert page you should see this record

 ![alt_alert](assets/git_img/alert.png)

-* Enter **localhost/myswc/controllers/newScan.php?idTrash=bbmp0001&idWorker=id0001** then send it (collection request)
+* Enter **localhost/myswc/controllers/newScan.php?idTrash=bbmp0001&idWorker=id0001** (collection request) then send it

 The record should disappear from monitoring and alert page